 Contribute to a Retirement Plan to Save Taxes

-You or your spouse must have earned income to contribute to a retirement plan.
-Generally, taxpayers with modified AGI below certain thresholds are permitted to contribute up to $6,000 to a Roth IRA for 2020.
+You or your spouse must have earned income in order to contribute to a retirement plan.
+Taxpayers with modified AGI below certain thresholds are permitted to contribute up to $6,000 to a Roth IRA for 2022.
 (Taxpayers aged 50 or older are allowed an additional $1,000 contribution.)
-These amounts begin to reduce for single filers and married couples filing jointly who reach modified AGI of $124,000 and $196,000, respectively.
+These amounts begin to reduce for single filers and married couples filing jointly who reach modified AGI of $129,000 and $204,000, respectively.

-Planning Point: If you would like to contribute to a Roth IRA, but your income exceeds the threshold, consider contributing to a traditional IRA for 2020 and then converting the IRA to a Roth IRA in 2021.
-Be aware, however, that the new law prevents the taxpayer from “unwinding” this Roth conversion.
+Planning Point: If you would like to contribute to a Roth IRA, but your income exceeds the threshold, consider contributing to a traditional IRA for 2022 and then converting the IRA to a Roth IRA in 2023.
+Be aware, however, that current law prevents the taxpayer from “unwinding” this Roth conversion.

 Self-employed individuals can have a Simplified Employee Pension (SEP) plan, contributing up to 25% of their net earnings from self-employment.
-The maximum contribution limit is $57,000.
-The self-employed may set up a SEP plan as late as the due date, including extensions.
+The maximum contribution limit is $61,000.
+The self-employed may set up a SEP plan as late as the due date of their tax return, including extensions.
 A 401(k) plan is another option for the self-employed.
-For 2020, a self-employed individual, as an employee may defer up to $19,500 ($26,000 for age 50 or older) of annual compensation.
-Acting as the employer, the individual may contribute 25% of net profits, excluding the deferred $19,500, up to a maximum contribution of $57,000.
+For 2022, a self-employed individual, as an employee, may defer up to $20,500 ($27,000 for age 50 or older) of annual compensation.
+Acting as the employer, the individual may contribute 25% of net profits, excluding the deferred $20,500, up to a maximum contribution of $61,000.

 The first IRA distribution and rollover will be tax free, but any subsequent rollovers will be subject to regular tax.
 If the deposit exceeds the IRA contribution limits, it will be subject to a 6% annual excise tax until corrected.